Twisted embeddings of tori have small extrinsic systole: Introduction

 In \cite{Gro83}, Gromov introduced the notion of distortion $\dist(K)$ associated to a knot $K$.
 Distortion is an invariant of $K$ that measures the infimum of the bi-Lipschitz constant of embeddings of $K$ in $\mathbb{R}^3$, over all such embeddings.
-It is difficult to prove lower bounds for distortion, even for specific knots.
-In \cite{Par11}, Pardon proved that torus knots $T_{p,q}$ satisfy that $\dist(T_{p,q})$ is at least $\min\{p,q\}$, asymptotically, leaving open whether $\dist(T_{2,q})\to \infty$ as $q\to \infty$.
+Although distortion has an elementary definition, the question of estimating $\dist(K)$ for a knot $K$ has been very difficult, even in simple cases.

+In \cite{Par11}, Pardon proved that torus knots $T_{p,q}$ satisfy that $\dist(T_{p,q})$ is at least $\min\{p,q\}$ up to a constant factor.
+At a high-level, Pardon's argument also involves reducing the distortion inequality to a discretized variant, involving the intersection of a torus containing $T_{p,q}$ with the skeleta of a certain CW-complex in $\mathbb{R}^3$.
+The variant is then a consequence of a purely topological statement concerning the intersection of tori with CW-complexes.

-Pardon's method of proof was to actually study a torus that $T_{p,q}$ lies on.
-A slight modification of the proof would give an extrinsic systolic inequality for any such torus.
-This result would say that if $\sys_u(T)$ and $\sys_v(T)$ are both large compared to $\Area(T)$, then $\sys_{\mathbb{R}^3}(T)$ is small.
-(The precise statement and proof are included in \cref{Appendix A2}.)
-Given this background, if we expect $\dist(T_{2,q})\to \infty$ as $q\to \infty$, it is natural to ask whether just $\sys_u(T)$ being large compared to $\Area(T)$ implies that $\sys_{\mathbb{R}^3}(T)$ is small, which is the conclusion of \cref{main embedding theorem}.
+A modification of Pardon's argument gives another extrinsic systolic inequality for two-dimensional tori in $\mathbb{R}^3$ (see \cref{Appendix A2} for a precise statement and proof).
+The inequality reduces to a discretized variant that is a modification of the one above, and a consequence of the same topological statement as above.
+Roughly speaking, the inequality says that if $\sys_u(T)$ and $\sys_v(T)$ are both large compared to $\Area(T)$, then $\sys_{\mathbb{R}^3}(T)$ is small.
+It is still open whether $\dist(T_{2,q})\to \infty$ as $q\to \infty$; if we expect this statement to be true, it is natural to ask whether just $\sys_u(T)$ being large compared to $\Area(T)$ implies that $\sys_{\mathbb{R}^3}(T)$ is small.
+This was in part our original motivation to prove \cref{main embedding theorem}.